-Over-reliance of pulse oximetry for children with respiratory infectionAugust 19th, 2014 in Diseases, Conditions, Syndromes /
+Over-reliance of pulse oximetry for children with respiratory infectionAugust 19, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Among infants presenting to a pediatric emergency department with mild to moderate bronchiolitis, those with an artificially elevated oxygen saturation reading were less likely to be hospitalized or receive hospital care for more than 6 hours than those with unaltered readings, suggesting that these readings should not be the only factor in the decision to admit or discharge, according to a study in the August 20 issue of JAMA.